rafael-santiago/macgonuts/doc/MANUAL.md

 ## Commands

 This section describes in details all implemented commands in ``macgonuts``.
-Keep on reading to master up the tool and making a youtube video about it (because I do not have any talent or even patience to do this).
+Keep on reading to master up the tool and making a youtube video about it (because I do not have any talent or even patience to do this), many thanks in advance!

 ### The spoof command